-I) Cryptographic Ledger: For some kinds of data, there needs to be high authenticity and a permanent record, i.e. data related voting, or recording group decision, and this kind of data will be stored on a cryptographic ledger (blockchain) that provides the highest level of security against fraud or tampering due to its keeping an append-only record of all transactions.
+1) Cryptographic Ledger: For some kinds of data, there needs to be high authenticity and a permanent record, i.e. data related voting, or recording group decision, and this kind of data will be stored on a cryptographic ledger (blockchain) that provides the highest level of security against fraud or tampering due to its keeping an append-only record of all transactions.
 Thus, the blockchain serves a permanent collective memory for D-CENT groups.
 For each D-CENT node, there will a cryptographic ledger for each group of users.
-Thus, a single D-CENT node could in WP5.
+Thus, a single D-CENT node could contain many different blockchains or simply use a single blockchain with prefixing or coloring to "subdivide" a single blockchain between groups.
+This will be further explored in D4.4 and decided in WP5.
 For details on how a blockchain works, see Section Blockchain Mechanisms.
 Blockchains in general will have to be exposed using custom wrappers that export the data to a data-format that can be shared such as RDF.
 More background information on blockchain are provided below since many readers may not be familiar with it.